miknab/EuclidEmulator2/README.md

 ### Prerequisites
 In any case you need:
  * C++11 or later
- * GNU Scientific Library (GSL; see https://www.gnu.org/software/gsl/)
+ * GNU Scientific Library version 2.5 or higher (GSL; see https://www.gnu.org/software/gsl/)
+ * g++ version 4.9.1 or higher

+### Test installations
+The code was successfully compiled on the following systems and environments:

+* Mac OS X Mojave (10.14.6), with g++ version 9.3.0 and GSL version 2.6 (both g++ and GSL were installed with Homebrew)
+* Linux (Red Hat 4.4.7-18), with g++ version 4.9.1 and GSL version 2.5

 ### Get the code
 If you have not done so already, either download this repository or clone it to your local host (under Linux you can get a gzipped tar-ball via